 In Nillumbik Shire, the consistency of colours and materials is a defining aspect of the character of some localities.
 However, the colour palettes and materiality of contemporary design schemes of new builds in some localities has caused built form to stand out from their surroundings, rather than blending in within them.
-Some areas of Nillumbik Shire have an identified and recognisable character due to the consistency of a muted earthen and bush toned colour palette and natural building materials.
-For example, Eltham and North Warrandyte feature notable concentrations of mud brick dwellings.
-Many residential areas feature dwellings which use natural material finishes and a muted colour palette of earthen and bush tones such as greens, browns and greys, which complement Nillumbik Shire's 'leafy' character feel and landscaped setting.
+Some areas of Nillumbik Shire have an identified and recognisable character due to the consistency of a muted and earthy toned colour palette and natural building materials.
+For example, Eltham and North Warrandyte feature notable concentrations of mud brick dwellings characterised by muted tones and natural material finishes which complements Nillumbik Shire's 'leafy' character feel and landscaped setting.

 The majority of dwellings in Nillumbik Shire are constructed of varied materials, ranging from brick and concrete render combinations, timber weatherboard and other contemporary materials.
-However, many areas are often characterised by muted earthen and bush tones on both façades and roofs.
-However, much of the contemporary development makes use of a grey-based palette, and this exaggerates the contrast in building style and form between new and old.
+However, many areas are often characterised by muted and earthy hues on both façades and roofs.
+However, much of the contemporary development makes use of a grey-based palette, this exaggerates the contrast in building style and form between new and old.
 Sometimes, adopting the same (or similar) materials and finishes can be a decisive factor in allowing a contemporary design to complement, rather than compete, with its surroundings.